-The United States Air Force Academy and its preparatory school offer opportunities for our sharpest enlisted Airmen to enter the commissioned ranks.
+The United States Air Force Academy and its preparatory school offer opportunities for our sharpest enlisted Airmen to enter the commissioned ranks of the U.S. Air Force or U.S. Space Force.
 Airmen possess both military knowledge and proven reliability, making them the ideal cadets.

 Turn Potential into Reality

-Prior-enlisted cadets attending the Academy or its preparatory school are among the best the U.S. Air Force has to offer.
+Prior-enlisted cadets attending the Academy or its preparatory school are among the best the U.S. Air Force and Space Force have to offer.
 We ask commanders and chiefs to find and recommend superior-performing Airmen with high moral character, strong academic ability, leadership potential and outstanding physical fitness.

 Leaders Encouraging Airman Development (LEAD) Program